kyma-project/examples/monitoring-custom-metrics/README.md

 ## Prerequisites

 - Kyma as the target deployment environment.
-- An Environment to which you deploy the example.
+- A Namespace to which you deploy the example.

 ## Installation

 ### Expose a sample metrics application

-1. Export your Environment as a variable.
-Replace the `{environment}` placeholder in the following command and run it:
+1. Export your Namespace as a variable.
+Replace the `{namespace}` placeholder in the following command and run it:

     ```bash
-    export KYMA_EXAMPLE_ENV="{environment}"
+    export KYMA_EXAMPLE_NS="{namespace}"
     ```
 2. Deploy the service:
     ```bash
-    kubectl apply -f deployment/deployment.yaml -n $KYMA_EXAMPLE_ENV
+    kubectl apply -f deployment/deployment.yaml -n $KYMA_EXAMPLE_NS
     ```
 3. Deploy the ServiceMonitor:
     ```bash